cppshu/cppshu.github.io/content/zh/home/posts.md

 subtitle = "新闻"

 [content]
   # Page type to display.
-E.g. post, salon, or publication.
+E.g. post, c, or publication.
   page_type = "posts"

   # Choose how much pages you would like to display (0 = all pages)